charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 \end{bmatrix}
 $$

-However, in practise the numerically correct method dithers the error out in a very dense way, making the picture look very grey-ish.
+However, in practice, the numerically correct method dithers the error very densely, making the picture look greyish.
-This is especially prominant in low-resolution images, in which we have.
+This is especially prominent in our low-resolution images/displays.

 With experience we found that the algorithm used in old Macs, [Atkinson Dithering](https://en.wikipedia.org/wiki/Atkinson_dithering), works really well for low resolution photos.